 Why year-round soybean meal rail matters

-Soybean meal is what is left after the oil is pressed from the bean, and it is the main protein in feed for chickens and pigs.
-When Brazil ships more of it, feed costs ease for farmers from Europe to Asia.
+Soybean meal is what is left after the oil is pressed from the bean.
+It is the main protein in feed for chickens and pigs, so when Brazil ships more, feed costs ease for farmers from Europe to Asia.

-Starting this month, the operator VLI began test runs to carry the meal by rail to the port of Itaqui, in the northern state of Maranhão, throughout the year.
+Starting this month, VLI began test runs to carry the meal by rail to Itaqui, in the northern state of Maranhão, all year round.
 Until now these shipments came in bursts tied to the harvest.

 The change turns an occasional cargo into a permanent one.
-For exporters, a constant flow smooths out the logistics bottlenecks that used to choke the system when everyone rushed to move crops at the same time.
+For exporters, a constant flow smooths out the bottlenecks that used to choke the system when everyone rushed to move crops at once.

 There is a neat logic behind the extra supply.
-Brazil’s push into biodiesel means its factories are crushing ever more soybeans for oil, and every tonne of oil leaves behind a pile of meal that has to find a buyer abroad.
+Brazil’s biodiesel push means factories crush ever more soybeans for oil, and every tonne of oil leaves behind a pile of meal that needs a buyer abroad.

 The port itself tells the story of the northern shift.
 Itaqui moved just over twenty million tonnes of grain in 2025, nearly double the eleven and a half million it handled in 2021.